@silencelaboratories/dkls-wasm-ll-node

 let msg1: Message[] = parties.map(p => p.createFirstMessage());

-// broadcast first message to all parties.
+// broadcast the first message to all parties.

 let msg2: Message[] = parties.flatMap((p, pid) => p.handleMessages(filterMessages(msg1, pid)));